polarbirke/svala/README.md

 stateful-mode | 'leading' or 'trailing' | 'trailing' | Define where states (e.g. 'hover' or 'visited') are added to selectors: prepended before the selector (but after both prefix and breakpoint, if applicable) or appended after axis and items.
 responsive-mode | 'leading' or 'trailing' | 'trailing' |  Define where breakpoint names (e.g. 'tablet' or 'medium') are added to selectors: prepended before the selector (but after the prefix, if applicable) or appended after axis, items and state.

-Use a map to set your preferences and merge those with Svala's defaults:
+Create a variable called `$svala-options` and use a map to set your preferences and merge those with Svala's defaults:

 ```
 $breakpoints-map: (